rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 Whether an optimization is _safe_ depends on the language semantics.
 Languages with weaker guarantees permit more optimizations, but have more ambiguity in their behavior.

-_Example: Loop-invariant code motion (LICM)_ describes the idea of hositing invariant code out of a loop:
+_Example: Loop-invariant code motion (LICM)_ describes the idea of hoisting invariant code out of a loop:

 ```c
 while(b) {